neeldc2/website-login-test/README.md

 * Inserts default Roles and Permissions
 * Login History is captured that has success and failed logins along with ip address and user agent
 * Login History is partitioned with DATETIME for every month till 2026
-* Imports student information from Excel via Multi Threading (1k students in less than a second).
+* Imports student information from Excel via Multi Threading (1k students in 8 seconds).
 Example Excel is found in classpath.
-File name: StudentInfo.xlsx
+File name: StudentInfo.xlsx.
+ThreadPoolTaskExecutor makes use of a TaskDecorator that copies User Context from main thread to child thread.
+ThreadPoolTaskExecutor also makes use of RejectedExecutionHandler which blocks the main thread until more child threads can be created.
+* Users can Login via Google SSO
+* CORS setup with Allowed Origin of http://localhost:3000 and http://localhost:80.
+That means, only from these URLs are you allowed to invoke the APIs.
+The API call made with OPTIONS verb should have these 3 headers.
+  Origin, Access-Control-Request-Method and Access-Control-Request-Headers.
+* Users can update only their own profile.
+Only admins can update other user profiles.
+* Use Kafka to send messages to other microservices.
+* Use ActiveMq to send messages to other microservices.

 TODO: